KIshiharaHCI/Cyberzul/README.md

 First, you will have to pick a mode: Solo, hot seat or network mode.
 What do all of them have in common?
 You will have to type at least one nickname for the game and you will play with either two, three, or four players afterwards.
-Moreover, you are able to choose, if you want to enable _Bullet-Mode_ ... that is every player will have 30 seconds and 30 seconds only to make his/her move, otherwise an AI will make the move for him/her.
+Moreover, you are able to choose, if you want to enable _Bullet-Mode_ ... that is every player will have 12 seconds and 12 seconds only to make his/her move, otherwise an AI will make the move for him/her.
+(We suggest Cyberzul-Newbys to their first games with Bullet-Mode turned off.)

 - **Solo**: Here you will play alone - against one, two, or three AI-players.
 - **Hot seat**: Here you play on one device - against the players you add before.
 Type the players into the input field